Updated: Aug 19

 Discover a simple, natural and invigorating body-work therapy for stress, tension and trauma release.
 Reward yourself with a well deserved rest and enhanced mind-body wellbeing.

 The Benefits of TRE®

 TRE® is a set of seven simple exercises that are effective for inducing relaxation, releasing muscle tension, stress, trauma, pain and reducing symptoms of PTSD when integrated as a regular practice, because the healing of the nervous system is amplified with each completed TRE® session.
 Calming down your nervous system has the added benefit of boosting your immune system.

 If you've never done TRE® before, please read on!
 You've come to the right place for a quick introduction to what a TRE® session entails and how to prepare for it.

 TRE® is a Brain-Body Process

-Created by Dr David Berceli, TRE® is a unique, safe and powerful neuro-physical method for dealing with deep muscular patterns of stress, tension and trauma in a way that requires no detailed cognitive processing or discussion of the cause of the stressor or trauma.
+Created by Dr David Berceli, TRE® is a unique, safe and powerful neuro-physical method for working with deep muscular patterns of stress, tension and trauma in a way that requires no detailed cognitive processing or discussion of the cause of the stressor or trauma.

 The central nervous system is made up of the brain and spinal cord.
 The peripheral nervous system extends from the cranial and spinal nerves to connect with the rest of your body including limbs, organs and extremities.

 The autonomic nervous system involves two main parts, namely the Parasympathetic (responsible for relaxation, digestion and releasing happy hormones into the body, such as serotonin, endorphins, dopamine and oxytocin); and the Sympathetic (activates the fight/flight/freeze response and the adrenaline hormone that helps us take immediate action or avert danger).
 Both these aspects of the autonomic nervous system work together to regulate the hormones, sensations, defense and relaxation mechanisms in the body.

 In TRE® we also focus on the psoas muscle group, as they play a key role in stimulating muscle contraction and the fight or flight response.